 Response to the London bombings

-On 7th July 2005 after a series of bombs had been detonated across London’s transport system, I watched as an entire organisation immediately respond to a horrendous incident, and then quickly focus its attention on the recovery of its core business – running a train service.
+On 7th July 2005 after a series of bombs had been detonated across London’s transport system, the world watched as an entire organisation immediately respond to a horrendous incident, and then quickly focus its attention on the recovery of its core business – running a train service.
 As images of injured people appeared on the internet and television, all levels of the organisation were immediately assessing the impact to our customers, our staff, ourselves and our organisation.
 There are heroic stories of train operators saving lives and helping survivors.
-I witnessed an entire organisation feel great pain and then, despite the hurt, resolve to respond as best it could, and to recover its services as quickly as possible.
+We witness an entire organisation feel great pain and then, despite the hurt, resolve to respond as best it could, and to recover its services as quickly as possible.

 Why was the level of response so great?
 Certainly the intensity of the incident itself affected everyone at a very human level and so it was natural that people felt a strong desire to assist in every way possible.
-But I cannot ignore the influence of the organisation’s culture on the way it responded.
+But we cannot ignore the influence of the organisation’s culture on the way it responded.
 Throughout London Underground there is a certain pride associated with the history of the organisation.
 This includes the delivery of the train service, as well as an innate understanding of the importance of that service to London as a whole.
 Of course there were many other factors that drove the organisation’s response – government direction, executive leadership, rehearsed plans, a robust command and control structure and trained responders.
 However, without that motivation and without the people to take direction, to follow plans and to respond quickly and deliberately, the outcomes for London Underground may well have been quite different.